English - Français - Deutsch

 Dominic studied at Imperial College, London and RWTH, Aachen graduating with a first-class MEng degree in Aeronautics, and completing a research thesis with Ferrari involving a cutting-edge technology adopted by many of the Formula One teams in recent years.
 In 2000, Dominic’s first car design won the prestigious Indianapolis 500.
 A move to Formula One in 2001 saw him join the team which would eventually evolve into the Mercedes Grand Prix team.
 In 2013 Dominic became Principal Aerodynamicist at Mercedes, and oversaw the aerodynamic concept and in-season development throughout Mercedes' record-breaking cycle of eight consecutive constructors' world championships.

-Dominic has a rare talent of being able to not only have a successful career in Formula One, where he is currently Aerodynamics Resource Manager for the Red Bull Formula One team, but also to have performed on some of the world’s greatest musical stages.
-After 125 Grand Prix wins, Dominic left Mercedes at the end of 2021 to focus more of his time on music and continue the passion that has always been his first love.
+Alongside a successful career in Formula One, where Dominic is currently Aerodynamics Resource Manager for the Red Bull Formula One team, he has also performed on some of the world’s greatest musical stages.
+After 125 Grand Prix wins, Dominic left the Mercedes Formula One Team at the end of 2021 to focus more of his time on music and continue the passion that has always been his first love.

-Whilst his principal instrument is the piano, Dominic also studied harpsichord, violin, oboe and bassoon during his time at Trinity College, London, and is currently Principal Cello with the Oxford Studio Orchestra, having learnt the instrument from scratch in 2014.
-Dominic also started learning the accordion in 2022 and studies with Romano Viazzani
+From September 2025 Dominic is splitting his time between Formula One and the Royal College of Music, with a focus on Collaborative Piano.
+Whilst his principal instrument is the piano, Dominic also studied harpsichord, violin, oboe and bassoon during his time at Trinity College, London.
+He became Principal Cellist with the Oxford Studio Orchestra in 2020, having learnt the instrument from scratch in 2014, and also started learning the accordion with Romano Viazzani in 2022.